CieloVistaSoftware/DrAlex/docs/issues.md

 This document lists current open issues and known bugs that need to be addressed in the website.

 ## Frontend Issues
+The example-js.html doesn't make sense.
+Example of what?
+It shows mixed content.
+What we don't have is a way for a user to create a brand new page and tie it into the existing web site.

 ### Low Priority
 - Improve mobile navigation animation smoothness